• Skip to primary navigation

 We see the ‘use it or lose it’ principle everywhere.
 Muscle tissue diminishes if not exercised.
 Cognitive function declines if not stimulated.
 Bone density drops if the bones aren’t stressed.

-We discuss this principle in our article on ‘Options if you have a missing tooth’ because the jaw bone under where a person is missing a tooth is more prone to breaking down because it’s not getting worked by having a tooth put demand on it.
+We discuss this principle in our article on ‘Options if you have a missing tooth’ because the jaw bone under where a person is missing a tooth is more prone to breaking down if it’s not getting worked by having a tooth put demand on it.

 Bottom line, our gum tissue needs to be stimulated if we want it to stay around to support our teeth for the rest of our lives.